isomerpages/ogp-sync/_for-organisations/Receiving Results.md

 If employees have not given you their consent, please direct them to [go.gov.sg/sync](https://app.sync.gov.sg/) to log in and share their data with you.

-**Important: Please provide at least one organisation email address for the daily reports to be sent to.**